pixeleye-io/pixeleye/docs/07-contributing/how-to-contribute.md

 ## Rewarding contributions

 We want to be able to build a sustainable open-source project which can be worked on full-time, part-time or in spare time.
 Part of this is rewarding those who contribute to the project.
-Whilst we don't have a formal rewards program in place, we will do our best to reward those who make a significant contribution to the project once we are in a financial position to do so.
+Whilst we don't have a formal rewards program in place, once we are financially stable, we will look at ways to reward those who contribute to the project.